Data Access Roles at Preset

 Data access roles work by creating a role in Preset, assigning user(s), and then assigning access to datasources for that role.

-Levels of Data Access Coverage
+Levels of Data Access Role Coverage

 Wide Access

-• All dataset access
+• All dataset access: Grants access to all datasets.

-• All query access
+• All query access: Grants access to the Query History.

-Specific Datasources
+Specific Permissions

 Select_DAR_Permissions